 So, why WordPress?

 Customization is very easy for those who are seeking to do so.
-However, for those just starting out, WordPress has lots of tools to put together a decent website very simply.
+However, for those just starting out, WordPress has lots of tools to put together a decent website easily.
 Downloading page layouts, changing pictures, clear text boxes are all a few clicks away.
 Other websites offer tools and layouts, but can be confusing or clunky to use.
 Other website builders offer you a blank page, and leave it to you where to go from there.
 WordPress doesn’t drop you into the deep end like that.
 It offers some guided suggestions as you go along, to try and help make sure that you have got a website working in the way that you would hope it would.

-Moreover, WordPress does not have to be expensive.
+WordPress does not have to be expensive.
 You can start out with a very simple website for a very reasonable rate.
 Some web services will provide expensive start-up costs, which your business may not be able to sustain over a period of time.
 You have less to worry about with cost when dealing with WordPress.